 Following a quick scene where Tadashi tells a fellow labmate that what they’re working on will take a lot of energy to work and that it’s a shame that he can’t be around to continue working on it, we properly begin this part with Hiro comes across his brother talking to a group of his fellow students, most notably Fred, GoGo, Honey and Wasabi.
 With the opening ceremony upon them, Tadashi’s friends head out to watch the upcoming presentation as GoGo smacks Hiro and tells him to “woman up”.
 He then demands to know why his brother hangs out with them, to which Tadashi says that they’re good people when he gets to know them, but Hiro exclaims that his brother is the only friend he’ll ever need.

-We then cut to the San Fransokyo Technology Showcase begins with Tadashi as the lead presenter.
+We then cut to the San Fransokyo Technology Showcase, which begins with Tadashi as the lead presenter.
 As Honey Lemon brings out his presentation, she trips and falls as she slams her face on the stage.
 Despite that minor hiccup, Tadashi begins his presentation by showing his featured centerpiece: an inflatable healthcare robot named Baymax.
 He goes on to explain that his creation will provide health support to the people.
 It then proceeds to scan Honey Lemon as its internal sensors detects the bruise on her forehead and places on bandage onto it.
 Afterwards, Baymax is told that she’s satisfied with his care before giving her a lollipop.

 In the audience, Hiro is met upon by GoGo who exclaims that his brother’s invention isn’t “half bad”.
 He says that even though this isn’t anything new to Tadashi, it’s still something that only he could create.
 Tomago then pinches his cheek and tells him to “get over it” and compliment his brother’s work.
 Afterwards, it’s Hiro’s turn as he proceeds to present his microbots to the crowd.
 Later on, the presentations are all finished as the judges award first place to Hiro.

 After that, he and Tadashi are met upon by Dr. Robert Callahan.
 After some initial awkwardness, Hiro proceeds to chat with him about his showcase victory.
 Dr. Callahan tells him that even though Tadashi’s invention was the most impressive, his creation was far more “inspired”.
-He explains that can used in a multitude of ways, ranging from rescue machines, industry robots and even creating brand-new weapons.
-As such, he offers Hiro the chance to come work for him as Tadashi is ecstatic as the opportunity that his brother has since Dr. Callaghan has laboratories supported by worldwide sponsors.
+He explains that it can be used in a multitude of ways, ranging from rescue machines, industry robots and even creating brand-new weapons.
+As such, he offers Hiro the chance to come work for him as Tadashi is ecstatic at the opportunity that his brother has since Dr. Callaghan has laboratories supported by worldwide sponsors.
 However, Hiro declines the offer if only because his brother won’t be with him.
 Even when Robert considers bringing his brother along, Tadashi exclaims that he won’t join his brother since he announces that he’ll be transferring to another school in three months.
 Hiro is shocked at this news as Tadashi explains that he’ll be able to see the world and expand his creative mind in order to invent grand things without having to live under his brother’s thumb.
 However, Hiro says that nothing else matters except inventing things with his brother.
 As a result, Tadashi slaps his brother’s face and tells him to not be stupid.
 Hiro ends up crying and runs off as his brother starts to regret his action.

 That night back at Aunt Cass’ cafe, dinner is prepared as she asks Tadashi to call his brother down.
 However, he says that Hiro isn’t hungry, yet nothing is wrong.
 Later that night, Tadashi comes upstairs and apologizes to his sibling for mentioning his school transfer sooner.
 Because Hiro is asleep, he says that they’ll talk about this tomorrow.
 Later, he inadvertently wakes up his brother through an urgent phone call as he takes his leave as Hiro wonders where his sibling going.